Table of contents

-Employers must file 2022 W-2s (whether paper or digital forms) with the Social Security Administration January 31, 2023.
+Employers must file 2021 W-2s (whether paper or digital forms) with the Social Security Administration by January 31, 2022.
 Remember, there are penalties for filing late, so you should mark the deadline on your calendar.
-(If you work with independent contractors, the deadline to file 1099-MISC forms with the IRS is also January 31, 2023.)
+(If you work with independent contractors, the deadline to file 1099-MISC forms with the IRS is also January 31, 2022.)

 How to read your W-2 Wage and Tax Statement